 In general, the moderation process involves the reviewing of subject assessment results and selected samples of candidates' work in assessment by a moderation panel.
-In this process, assessment criteria, achievement standards and adherence to the assessment framework will be taken into consideration.
-Feedback, based on commonly understood expectations, will be given to course providers at various stages of the assessment and moderation process to assist course tutors with and/or reassure them on their judgements.
+In this process, assessment criteria, achievement standards and adherence to the assessment framework are taken into consideration.
+Feedback, based on commonly understood expectations, is given to course providers at various stages of the assessment and moderation process to assist course tutors with and/or reassure them on their judgements.